 Most importantly, the resident permit card is not considered as a proper identification document, and therefore, it is mandatory to bring your passport for bank services, official services and even to enter places like bars, and so on.

 The majority of the students would most likely have a different arrival impression and I would like to emphasize that my arrival was slightly different.
 If I had to summarize my first 10 days in Finland in only two words, I would say it was very chaotic and fruitful at the same time.
-So, my small advice for students who will come to Finland in the future, is to not be afraid to ask.
+So, my first advice for students who will come to Finland in the future, is never be afraid to ask.

 At the end of the tenth day, I had all my paperwork sorted out and I was going to the university and adapted for new classes.
 However, I cannot speak Finnish yet, but I am still trying.